AZGDO/raynet/README.md

 Features included:

-- Authentication screen with Login, Register and Guest options.
+- Authentication screen with sleek Login, Register and Guest flows.
+- Guest login lets you choose a temporary username.
 - Chat list and conversation view populated with dummy data.
 - Ability to view your profile or the profile of chat participants.
 - Dark theme using black as the primary background color.